-Criticizing Katerina for spending money on a dinner, he gives Sonia ten roubles and tells her to hide it from Katerina.
-Her face turns red and she takes the money and gets up.
+Criticizing Katerina for spending money on a dinner, he gives Sonia 10 roubles and tells her to hide it from Katerina.
+Her face turns red, and she takes the money and gets up.

 Luzhin goes with her to the door.
 She returns to Katerina, incredibly "confused."

-Andrey Semyonovitch is extremely please with Luzhin, and tells him that he "heard and saw everything."
+Andrey Semyonovitch is extremely pleased with Luzhin and tells him that he "heard and saw everything."

 He compliments Luzhin on his generosity and then asks him why he would ever want a "legal marriage."

 Luzhin says that Andrey Semyonovitch's open marriage idea will just make it so men will have to support other men's kids.